+

 Military Credits

-If you have served in the military, you may submit official transcripts detailing military coursework and occupations for potential transfer toward the award of University of Minnesota Duluth academic credit.
+Students who have served in the military, may submit official transcripts detailing military coursework and occupations for potential transfer toward the award of University of Minnesota Duluth academic credit.
 Experiential-based knowledge may need additional portfolio documentation.
 Students may receive credit through the Credit for Nationally Recognized Exams process, Departmental Exams for Proficiency or Credit process, or the Credit for Prior Learning process.

 View resources for providing official documentation of credits: